 The UID Type is the unique identifier for the LDAP object.
 If it is left blank, the distinguished name will be used.
 In case of OpenLDAP this can be entryUUID and in case of Active Directory objectGUID.
+For FreeIPA you can use ipaUniqueID.

-Note: The attributes entryUUID and objectGUID are case sensitive!
+Note: The attributes entryUUID, objectGUID, and ipaUniqueID

+are case sensitive!